Michigan Personal Injury Lawyers

 Serving Personal Injury Clients Across All of Michigan

-Michigan Legal Center — the Law Offices of Christopher Trainor & Associates — represents personal injury victims statewide from our offices in White Lake Township and Ann Arbor.
+Michigan Legal Center — the Law Offices of Christopher Trainor & Associates — represents personal injury victims statewide through our 10-office Michigan footprint.

 Call (248) 886-8650 any time — day or night — for a free consultation.
 We'll review your situation and explain your options clearly.
 You pay nothing unless we recover money for you.